UPPMAX/UPPMAX-documentation/docs/software/nano.md

     You can find a video on using nano on Rackham [here](https://youtu.be/Ntg0sjBQA0E)

-GNU nano is a simple terminal editor that is easy to learn.
+GNU nano is a simple [terminal](../software/terminal.md) text editor that is easy to learn.

 Start nano on a terminal with: